FDA-MyStudies/Response/README.md

 # LabKey Response Module - Implements the Response Server Functionality of the MyStudies System

+Note: The FDA MyStudies project ended December 31, 2024.
+At that time, the `release24.11-SNAPSHOT` branch of this repository was tested and deployed successfully using LabKey Server v24.11.
+The code in this repository is available for use by any interested party, subject to the license detailed in the accompanying LICENSE.txt file, however, the code is NOT maintained.
+Use at your own risk.

 This LabKey module provides the Response Server functionality and services, including:

 - Processing and storing all mobile app survey and active task responses